starship006/ARENA-work/README.md

 # ARENA-work
 Cody Rushing's repository to hold exercises and open ended projects from the 2022 Virtual ARENA program

-This is my collection of activities I've done.
-Starting from October 17, I've put around two-three hours a day into these.
+This is my collection of activities I did from October to December 2022 to strengthen AI engineering skills.

-Some highlights of my work, so far, include:
+Some highlights of my work include:

-Week six, revisited:
 - Implemented SARSA and Q-Learning to solve CliffWalking and custom environments
 - Used Deep Q-Netowrks to solve the CartPole Gym environment